Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 can see it,
 confidentiality is broken.

-Pause.
+…

-Integrity.
+Second, integrity.

 That means
-keep information accurate.
+keeping information accurate.

 If someone can change
-a number,
+a grade,
 a payment,
-a grade,
+a number,
 or what a message says,
 integrity is broken.

-Pause.
+…

-Availability.
+Third, availability.

 That means
 you can access your stuff
 when you need it.

-If a hospital system gets locked and doctors cannot pull patient files,
+If a hospital system gets locked and doctors cannot pull patient files

-pause,
+…

 that is availability failing.

 That is real life impact.

-Pause.
+…

 Most cybersecurity work
 is just protecting
 those three things.

-Pause.
+…

 And we do it with layers.